 Originally this was going to be called "The Textboard Index" as there was/is already an OVERTEXT made by Mohey Pori/allchan, though it's terribly out of date.
 I was a bit apprehensive of the idea of outright stealing overchan's name, but the alternative was using the shitty "Textboard Index" name so I'd rather stay proudly true to my lack of originality.
 Let's just call this site the Overtext's unofficial successor, because after all that's pretty much what it is.

-Another version made by ~someone else~ is available at http://txtchan.org.
-This was originally going to be a more personal kind of thing so I never quite bothered in finishing/publishing it, therefore txtchan gets the privilege of being the first textboard overchan revival uploaded online and will also probably be updated more often than this.
+Another version made by someone else is available at http://txtchan.org.
+This was originally going to be a more personal kind of thing so I never quite bothered in finishing/publishing it, therefore txtchan gets the privilege of being having been the first textboard overchan revival uploaded online and will also probably be updated more often than this.
 No e-peen waving going on here, I promise.

 2ch-like Textboards (Textboards from here on) are a particular format of discussion boards which generally share the same characteristics: They are modeled after, or follow the design paradigm guidelines of 2channel and their mean feature is text-only, fully (but usually optionally) anonymous, free-for-all posting.
 It's common to have websites serving many different textboards, generally most of them specified to a particular topic, and one "anything goes" board.
 Some other websites host a single board, either focused or not in a particular area of discussion, oftentimes set up for ad-hoc purposes.
 Unlike imageboards, threads are not permanently deleted (although they may be closed after a set number of replies), making replying to old posts a usual and sometimes even encouraged practice.

 Please do keep in mind that specifying "2ch-like" excludes certain sites which may technically be anonymous textboards (e.g. tinychan) and at the same time includes sites that don't look much like it follows the style of 2ch (e.g. Post Office).
 Such is life.